On the Security of Password-Authenticated Quantum Key Exchange: Our Protocol

+We use the split authentication mechanism given in \Cref{sect:split_auth}, so that we focus on the ``inner'' protocol construction, which is a quantum PAKE assuming authenticated classical channels (which means that the adversary is assumed to be unable to modify classical messages sent by the uncorrupted parties).
+Applying the transformation described in \Cref{fig:compiler} (using digital signatures) will thus lead to a quantum PAKE where the authentication between two honest parties is solely guaranteed by the password.

-\paragraph{A High-Level Description.} The protocol is started with a preparation phase, where the client samples random binary strings $x$ and $\theta$, and sends the encoded quantum state of $x$ using basis $\theta$.
-Next, a parameter estimation phase is done by means of a perfectly hiding commitment scheme.
-(For our security proof, we need to use a dual-mode commitment scheme instead.)
-The main difference between our PAKE protocol and QKD is that we also need to consider the cases where one of the parties is corrupted.
-This is in contrast to QKD, where the security proof is only considered in the presence of a malicious adversary with access to the communication channels, and both parties are always honest.
-Indeed, two-party quantum protocols can easily be broken by the \emph{adversary purification} attack: the dishonest party can purify his actions at the expense of additional quantum memory, and delay the measurements until the other party reveals her chosen basis at a later stage, and learn more information than what he was supposed to.
-The basic technique we use to enforce the honest behavior is the Commit-and-Open compiler formally introduced in \cite{C:DFLSS09}, applied to both parties.
+The full description of our PAKE protocol is provided in Figure \ref{fig:main_protocol} and its schematic diagram is given in Figure \ref{fig:main_protocol_diagram}.
+From a high point of view, it starts with a preparation phase, in which the client samples random binary strings $x$ and~$\theta$, and sends the encoded quantum state of $x$ using basis $\theta$.
+Next, a parameter estimation phase is done by means of a dual-mode commitment scheme, which can be either perfectly hiding or perfectly binding, depending on the chosen commitment key (see details in \Cref{sec:dual-mode}).
+The main difference between the security of a PAKE protocol and QKD is the need to consider the cases where one of the parties is corrupted.
+Two-party quantum protocols can easily be broken by the \emph{adversary purification} attack: the dishonest party can purify his actions at the expense of additional quantum memory, and delay the measurements until the other party reveals her chosen basis at a later stage, and learn more information than what he was supposed to.
+In order to enforce honest behavior, we use the Commit-and-Open compiler formally introduced in \cite{C:DFLSS09}, and apply it to both parties.
 This forces both parties to measure by asking them to commit to all the basis choices and measurement results, and open some of them later.

-After the commit-and-open phase, we embed the (encoded) password to the sifting step, which can be seen as one-time pad encryptions of the password.
-We show that the session keys of both parties at the end are random and independent for any pair of two different passwords.
+After the estimation phase, both parties exchange a one-time pad of their password encrypted using the chosen random basis.
+We show that the session keys of both parties at the end are random and independent for any pair of different passwords.